 On November 4, 2024, the Company entered into a Securities Purchase Agreement (the "SPA") with certain accredited investors named therein (the "Debenture Investors"), pursuant to which the Debenture Investors purchased, in a private placement, \$1,150,000 in principal amount of debentures, with an option to purchase up to an additional aggregate of \$20,000,000 in principal amount of Original Issue Discount Senior Secured Convertible Debentures (the "November 2024 Debentures").
-On December 11, 2024, the Debenture Investors purchased an additional \$1,000,000 in principal amount of debentures, which was convertible into 975,610 shares of Common Stock of the Company calculated at a conversion price of \$1.230.
+On December 11, 2024, the Debenture Investors purchased an additional \$1,000,000 in principal amount of debentures of Common Stock of the Company calculated at a conversion price of \$1.230.